developer-zebra/developer-zebra-site/src/datawedge/11-0/guide/api/enumeratescanners/index.md

 - **PLUGABLE_SSI_RS5000** - Serial SSI scanner RS5000 (for use with WT6000)
 - **USB_SSI_DS3608** - DS3608 pluggable USB scanner

-Error and debug messages are logged to the Android logging system, which can be viewed and filtered by the logcat command.
-Use logcat from an ADB shell to view the log messages:

-    :::term
-    $ adb logcat -s DWAPI

-Error messages are logged for invalid actions and parameters.

 ## Example Code

 ### Enumerate scanners